matrix-org/sydent/docs/templates.md

 returns their values encoded suitably for URLs or HTML respectively.

 For example ">" in the HTML encoded version would be replaced with "&gt".

+Note: "&&" when HTML encoded is displayed as "&".

 ---